-Reviewing your Insurance Estimate
+Reviewing Your Insurance Estimate

-Once the insurance claim gets approved, you will get a detailed estimate from your insurance company with partial payments for the repairs.
+Once the roofing insurance claim gets approved, you will get a detailed estimate from your insurance company with partial payments for the repairs.
 When you receive these, please call us and we will schedule a time to go over the estimate and explain what should be replaced.

-Typically the insurance check is mailed separately and claims are paid in a two check process.
+usually the insurance check is mailed separately and claims are paid in a two check process.
 The first for the repairs and the second check is paid upon completion of the repairs.

 What does ACV and RCV imply on my insurance estimate?

 The settlement and payment is based on your policy, terms and coverage.

 - The first insurance check is paid based on the actual cash value, or ACV.
 It is used to determine the age of your roof and the current value of your roof now.